Going to au Ghana: Formalities and administrative steps

 Hepatitis A. For hepatitis A, prior immunity makes vaccination unnecessary.
 It is common if you have a history of jaundice, have spent a long time abroad or are over 45.
 Hepatitis A is usually benign, but it can be serious, particularly over the age of 45 and in cases of pre-existing liver disease.
 It can be caught through water or poorly washed food.
 If you have liver disease, vaccination against hepatitis A is highly recommended before any trip where hygiene is precarious.
 The first injection, one month before departure, is enough to protect you for a short trip.
 The second injection (six months to a year later) reinforces immunity for decades.

 Malaria.
 Malaria is also known as malaria.
-If you're travelling through a malaria-transmitting country (especially Africa, but also all humid and/or equatorial zones), consult your doctor about the appropriate preventive treatment: it differs according to the region, the period of travel and the person concerned.
-Avoiding treatment is possible if your stay is less than seven days (and provided you are able to consult a doctor in the event of fever within a month of your return) In addition to pills, reduce the risk of contracting malaria by avoiding mosquito bites (repellent and covering clothing).
+If you are traveling to Ghana, which is a malaria transmission zone, it is advisable to take preventive treatment.
+Consult your doctor about the most appropriate treatment (which may differ according to the region and period of the trip, and the specific health of the people concerned).
+Avoiding treatment is possible if your stay is less than seven days (and provided you are able to consult a doctor if you develop a fever within a month of your return) In addition to pills, reduce the risk of contracting malaria by avoiding mosquito bites (repellent and covering clothing).
 The risk of being bitten is highest between sunset and sunrise, near stagnant water and shady areas.

-Mandatory vaccination Mandatory vaccination Ghana
+Mandatory vaccination au Ghana

-Security Security Ghana
+Security au Ghana

 Police corruption, especially on the roads, is a problem, and on some occasions it will be difficult to avoid paying baksheesh.
 Never get ahead of a policeman, however, and wait until you are specifically asked for money; you could be put in even greater jeopardy for bribing a public official.